CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_1_shoebox_p1.md

 <br/><br/>

 ## Import EPW
 Double-click the canvas and type "LB Import EPW".
-Select and place the Import EPW component onto the canvas.
+Select and place the ImportEPW component onto the canvas.
 Click and hold the right side of the panel where the small connection tab is located to create a connection.
-Drag and release onto the Import EPW component connection tab to connect the components.
+Drag and release onto the ImportEPW component connection tab to connect the components.
 This is the standard process of connecting components and will be referenced often throughout the modules.

 ```{image} ../_static/shoebox1/shoebox1_5.png
 :width: 100%